haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 `TruffleHog`[^3] is a powerful open-source tool designed to detect secrets and leaked credentials that might be accidentally or intentionally left behind within Git repositories or raw filesystems.
 It achieves this by scanning all commit histories to identify high-entropy strings, which may indicate the presence of API keys, passwords, and other types of credentials.

-As discussed previously, our goal is to identify the quickest wins and expose the crown jewel assets, and this tool can help us achieve that.
+As discussed previously, our goal is to identify the quickest wins and expose the crown jewel assets, and that tool can help us achieving this.

 <p align="center">
   <img src="{{ site.url }}/images/crown_jewel.jpg" alt="crown_jewel_pic" />